Mike Micevski

-Michael Micevski (born 9 October 1954) is an Australian former soccer player as a forward.
+Michael Micevski (born 9 October 1954) is an Australian former soccer player of Macedonian descent that played as a forward.

 Club career

 During the 1970s Micevski played for Altona Gate and Melbourne Hakoah before moving to Sydney to play for Marconi.
 In 1976, he had a brief stint with Arminia Bielefeld.

 International career

 Micevski made one appearance for Australia in 1975 against China.